ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 ```
 These lines set up the Pinecone connection.
 First, the Pinecone API key is set as an environment variable and then retrieved.
-The download_hf_embeddings() function (which was defined earlier) is called to download and initialize a Hugging Face embeddings model.
+The download_hf_embeddings() function is called to download and initialize a Hugging Face embeddings model.
 Finally, pinecone.Pinecone(api_key=api_key) initializes the Pinecone connection using the provided API key.

 3. Defining the Prompt Template: